SmartThingsCommunity/weather-color-light-smartapp-nodejs/README.md

 5. Start ngrok (in another terminal window/tab): `ngrok http 3005`.
 Copy the `https:` URL to your clipboard.

-6. Go to the [Automation](https://devworkspace.developer.samsung.com/smartthingsconsole/iotweb/site/index.html#/development/automation) section of the Developer Workspace and create an Automation.
+6. At the [Developer Workspace](https://smartthings.developer.samsung.com/workspace) create an **Automation** project.
-	- For the **SmartApp Type** select **WebHook endpoint** and enter the https URL you copied from the above step.
+	- Register your Automation SmartApp as a WebHook with the `https:` previously copied.
-	- For the **Scopes**, click on the **Add** button and select the following scopes:
+	- From the scopes list, select the next ones:
 		- `r:devices:*`
 		- `x:devices:*`
+		- `i:deviceprofiles:*`
+		- `r:locations:*`
 	- Click **SAVE AND NEXT**.
 	- In the next screen you will be presented with the **Public Key**.